Never been to New York City? Then you must make plans to take a bite out of the Big Apple.

 By Roger Allnutt

-NEW YORK CITY, NY — There is never a dull moment when you visit New York, with so many options both day and night to provide a satisfying itinerary for all visitors.
+There is never a dull moment when you visit New York, with almost infinite entertainment options both day and night to provide an unforgettable itinerary for all visitors.

 Whether you arrive by car, train, plane or ship your sense of anticipation grows as you get closer to the city.
-I recently arrived by cruise ship at the end of a cruise from Quebec, and approaching lower Manhattan under the Verrazano Bridge with the dramatic skyline ahead, including the new One World Tower and Statue of Liberty, sent shivers up my spine.
+On my most recent trip I arrived by cruise ship at the end of a voyage from Quebec.
+Approaching lower Manhattan under the Verrazano Bridge with the dramatic skyline ahead, including the One World Tower and Statue of Liberty, sent shivers up my spine.

 Continue on to the southern tip of Manhattan past Wall Street and you come to lovely Battery Park with views to the Statue of Liberty.
 It is possible to take a trip out to both the Statue of Liberty and Ellis Island (where migrants in previous times were processed into the U.S.) but you need to make reservations well in advance to visit.
 The view from the top of the Statue is panoramic and exhilarating.
 The ferry ride is free.